johnfedoruk/bangular/aio/content/guide/glossary.md

 An array whose items arrive asynchronously over time.
 Observables help you manage asynchronous data, such as data coming from a backend service.
-Observables are used within Angular itself, including Angular's event system and its HTTP client service.
+Observables are used within Bangular itself, including Bangular's event system and its HTTP client service.

-To use observables, Angular uses a third-party library called Reactive Extensions (RxJS).
+To use observables, Bangular uses a third-party library called Reactive Extensions (RxJS).
 Observables are a proposed feature for ES2016, the next version of JavaScript.